Characterizing LTL Formulas by Examples (full version): Conclusion

 \section{Conclusion}

-We studied when $\LTL$-formulas can be uniquely characterized by finite sets of labeled examples.
+We studied when LTL-formulas can be uniquely characterized by finite sets of labeled examples.
 We gave a complete classification, over finite words, of the operator fragments that admit such finite unique characterizations, showing that this property is quite limited in this setting.
-We then showed that moving to richer example domains changes the picture substantially: while $\omega$-words already help for some fragments, transfinite words enable finite unique characterizations for large monotone fragments of $\LTL$.
-Finally, returning to the finite setting, we introduced schematic examples as compact representations of families of finite words, enabling unique characterization results for large monotone fragments of $\LTL$.
+We then showed that moving to richer example domains changes the picture substantially: while $\omega$-words already help for some fragments, transfinite words enable finite unique characterizations for large monotone fragments of LTL.
+Finally, returning to the finite setting, we introduced schematic examples as compact representations of families of finite words, enabling unique characterization results for large monotone fragments of LTL.

-Together, these results provide a systematic account of how the descriptive power of examples for $\LTL$-formulas depends on the type of examples that is allowed.
-They also suggest that schematic examples are a promising middle ground between concrete traces and more abstract symbolic descriptions: they remain close to the kinds of finite behaviors practitioners use, while being quite expressive in terms of describing the behavior of an $\LTL$-formula. \looseness=-1
+Together, these results provide a systematic account of how the descriptive power of examples for LTL-formulas depends on the type of examples that is allowed.
+They also suggest that schematic examples are a promising middle ground between concrete traces and more abstract symbolic descriptions: they remain close to the kinds of finite behaviors practitioners use, while being quite expressive in terms of describing the behavior of an LTL-formula. \looseness=-1

 Several directions remain open.
 On the technical side, it would be natural to extend the present analysis to larger fragments involving both $\ltlF$ and $\ltlG$.
+Furthermore, restricting the set of allowed operators is a natural first step, but one could also systematically study other kinds of syntactic fragments (such as obtained by forbidding specific operator nesting patterns, as is done in some of the results in~\cite{FortinEtAlKR2022UniqueTemporalInstanceQueries}).
 On the conceptual side, it would be interesting to revisit related notions such as characteristic samples, active learning, as well as interfaces for debugging or explanation, through the lens of richer example formats, and to better understand when compact, human-interpretable examples can serve as faithful descriptions of temporal specifications.